 Easy as pie.

 The first treasure I had before I could have thought out about where it could be.
 And with Johnny's good nose to help, we made it easy.
 We wrote the dates and our names and put the treasure back on the whimsical hideout.

-I am a person who is a morning girl and I wake up very early even when it is supposed that we will have sleeping morning here in the house.
+I am a person who is alert in the morning and I wake up very early even when it is thought that we should have a good morning in this house.